datadeverik/www.datadeverik.com/content/_index.md

 I am also the "Captain" of [Moline Harbor Digital Solutions](https://www.molineharbor.com).

-You may contact me on Discord as 'datadeverik' or by gmail as [datadeverik](mailto:datadeverik@gmail.com).
+You may contact me on Discord as "datadeverik" or by gmail as [datadeverik](mailto:datadeverik@gmail.com).